 The Mt Cordeaux track leads up from the carpark side.
 The Mt Mitchell track is on the other side of the highway.
 Take extreme care when crossing the highway as it’s a very busy road frequented by large trucks.

-Hiking to the summits of both mountains total a distance of 23 kilometres and will take around 6-7 hours to complete.
+Hiking to the summits of both mountains total a distance of 23km and will take around 6-7 hours to complete.

 The Bare Rock via Mt Cordeaux track is 12.8km return and will take around 3.5 hours.
 Mt Cordeaux is 1135 metres above sea level.